Internet

 Higher-level networks

-The networks in a particular region may be grouped together into a mid-level network.
-Or they may be linked in a wide-area network (WAN).
+A particular region’s networks may be grouped into a mid-level network.
+Or they may be linked to a wide-area network (WAN).
 A WAN covers a larger geographical area than a mid-level network.
 If the website you are looking for is within the same regional network or WAN, the router will send it directly to its destination.

-However, if the website you are looking for is in another part of the Internet, the router will send your request to a network access point (NAP).
-NAPs connect high-level networks, ie they allow access to Internet backbones.
+However, if the website you are looking for is on another part of the Internet, the router will send your request to a network access point (NAP).
+NAPs connect high-level networks and allow access to Internet backbones.

-The Internet backbones are a collection of networks that link extremely powerful super-computers.
-The backbones are made up of fiber optic trunk lines (aka OC for an optical carrier).
+The Internet backbones are a collection of networks that link extremely powerful supercomputers.
+They are made up of fiber optic trunk lines (aka OC for an optical carrier).
 The fastest OCs can transit 2.488 gigabits per second!

-There are many high-capacity backbones around the world, all interconnected at various NAPs.
-They enable everyone, no matter where they are, to communicate freely with everyone else on the planet.
+There are many high-capacity backbones worldwide, all interconnected at various NAPs.
+They enable everyone, no matter where they are, to communicate freely with everyone else.

 Repeaters

-As you can see the Internet is a veritable jumble of interconnected networks.
-These networks are linked using a variety of communication technologies that vary from very slow to ultra-fast.
-And, given the way that routers decide the most efficient route, your data may circumnavigate the world before reaching its destination.
+As you can see, the Internet is a veritable jumble of interconnected networks.
+These networks are linked using a variety of communication technologies, ranging from very slow to ultra-fast.
+Given the way routers decide the most efficient route, your data may circumnavigate the world before reaching its destination.

-For example, a request from a surfer in Dublin to view a website hosted in London seldom travels directly from Dublin to London; it is likely to be sent via the Americas should this be the fastest route (as measured in milliseconds).
+For example, a Dublin surfer’s request to view a website hosted in London seldom travels directly from Dublin to London; it is likely to be sent via the Americas should this be the fastest route (as measured in milliseconds).

 The problem is that the further data has to travel, the more it deteriorates or fades.
 Repeaters are pieces of hardware that amplify or refresh the stream of data.
 Boosting the data signals enables the data to circumnavigate the globe yet arrive intact at its final destination.